Iron-voldy/IOT-Piano-Doc/docs/getstarted.md

 4. **Run PHP Server**:
    If you're using a local server (e.g., XAMPP, MAMP):
    - Place the backend files in the `htdocs` or appropriate directory.
-   - Ensure your server is running, and the backend API is accessible.
+   - Ensure your server is running and the backend API is accessible.

 ---